Was ist das älteste Land? Unraveling the Complexities of Defining "Oldest Country"

 -

 China: With a history spanning thousands of years, China has a strong claim as one of the world's oldest continuous civilizations.
 The concept of "China" as a cultural and geographical entity has existed for millennia, albeit under various dynasties and empires.
 The continuous thread of Chinese culture, traditions, and governance, even during periods of internal conflict or foreign influence, contributes to its enduring legacy.
-However, the present People's Republic of China is a relatively modern iteration of this long history.
+Still, the present People's Republic of China is a relatively modern iteration of this long history.

 -